outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - to the abstract layer (potential, which is a related concept of power)
           - so that the final object is defined in terms of other abstract objects on the top layer

-    - the abstract network is a set of related concept objects remaining after removing context, concepts that are applicable across systems, often have multiple definition routes because they take a variety of forms given the context, and are fundamental to describing a system
+    - the abstract network is a set of related concept objects remaining after removing context, concepts that are applicable across systems, often have multiple definition routes because they take a variety of forms given the context, and are fundamental to describing a system.
+A subset of the abstract network is depicted in FIG 15.
+Concept definition network, which shows concepts related to 'relevance'.

       - example: power is the object left when objects implementing it (resources => energy => input => potential) have their context removed, navigating up the abstraction stack from:
           - the info layer (resources & energy), removing their contextual attributes/rules